Skip to main content

 Added fat on the Whole30

-However, if you notice that your digestion is off (your stomach cramps or bloats after meals, and you have extra-stinky gas, and/or your stools are soft and oily), or you end up eating so much dressing or dip in one meal that you’re not hungry for the next, keep a closer eye on your fat intake.
+However, if you notice that your digestion is off (your stomach cramps or bloats after meals, you have extra-stinky gas, and/or your stools are soft and oily), or you end up eating so much dressing or dip in one meal that you’re not hungry for the next, keep a closer eye on your fat intake.
 Try drizzling a serving instead of dumping a cup, making snacks more balanced, and replacing the cashew “queso” on your veggie tray with a cauliflower or sweet potato “hummus.”

 For now, if your hunger is appropriate (meaning you’re not overly stuffed after a meal, but not ravenous an hour later), your energy is rockin’ (or getting better), your digestion is smoothing out, and you are feeling satisfied with your food, just keep doing what you’re doing!
-Most people find by the second week of their Whole30, you’ll be able to trust the signals your body is sending you, including how much to eat.
+Most people find by the second week of their Whole30, you’re able to trust the signals your body is sending you, including how much to eat.

 Best in health,